Vedanta, the essence of Jnana Yoga, an alternative to the deep spiritual crisis of the West

 Vedanta is composed of the Upanishads, the Bhagavad Gita and the Brahma Sutras.
 It is one of the schools of Hindu orthodox philosophy.

-I am fascinated by the idea of Universality of Advaita Vedanta: “All is one”, the essence of Jnana Yoga, the potential it has is enormous as an alternative to the deep Spiritual crisis that we suffer in our Western society, and if we want our grandchildren, in this global-digital World and in which the West no longer leads, enjoy the well-being that we have achieved, we must do something, and I am convinced that Vedanta can be one of the solutions.
+I am fascinated by the idea of the Universality of Advaita Vedanta: “All is one”, the essence of Jnana Yoga, the potential it has is enormous as an alternative to the deep Spiritual crisis that we suffer in our Western society, and if we want our grandchildren, in this global-digital World and in which the West no longer leads, to enjoy the well-being that we have achieved, we must do something, and I am convinced that Vedanta can be one of the solutions.

 In these days that we celebrate the birth of Swami Vivekananda (January 12, 1863), disciple of Sri Ramakrishna, he wanted to share his profound vision on the universality of Vedanta: